 However, it’s worth noting that VMware discontinues support for legacy systems of ESXi, which may require clients to update or renew their vSphere license to continue receiving support.
 For more information on the OS support offered by VMware vSphere, please refer to the VMware Compatibility Guide.

 In terms of performance, VMware vSphere has an edge over Proxmox.
 Proxmox is suitable for most virtualization tasks and is adequate for casual virtualization technicians.
 However, VMware’s enterprise virtualization platform provides exceptional performance.

 |Physical Memory (Max)|

 |Hosts per Cluster (Max)|

-Whereas Proxmox only offers one tier for performance, vSphere offers clients computing power based on licensing and RAM per host up to twice as high as Proxmox.
-With vSphere 7’s Monster VM, clients can support as many as 96 hosts in a cluster.
+Unlike Proxmox, vSphere offers various performance tiers based on licensing and memory that every host uses.
+These tiers provide clients with computing power up to twice as high as that offered by Proxmox.
+With vSphere 8, you can have as many as 96 hosts in a cluster.